Joshua-Byrd/Joshua-Byrd.github.io/README.md

 ## The Current State
 My project currently consists of seven pages:
-1. Landing page - there isn't much here, just a brief introduction and welcome.
+1. Landing page - there isn't much here, just a brief introduction and welcome.  ## UPDATE 11/24/23 - Added a new landing page
 2. Resume - a current resume in HTML.
 This is still partially under construction.
 3. Projects - a list of projects I've built with links to their respective Github pages
 4. Blog - a blog with multiple posts detailing various things that I've learned so far this semester.